-Reaching age 60 with $425,000 in super puts you in a position many Australians find themselves in — not quite “financially free,” but potentially able to retire with some adjustments.
+Reaching age 60 with $425,000 in super puts you in a position many Australians find themselves in, not quite “financially free,” but potentially able to retire with some adjustments.
 So, is it enough?

-A $425K balance can fund a modest retirement, especially when paired with a clear strategy, access to the Age Pension, and smart drawdown planning.
+For many homeowning Australians with modest spending habits, a $425K balance can fund a modest retirement, especially when paired with a clear strategy, access to the Age Pension, and smart drawdown planning.

 What Does $425K Mean for Retirement at 60?